cathy-mcdonald/mars-rover/README.md

 ### Running

-Install the program from build/distributions and run with `MarsRover`.
+The program can be run in the MarsRover directory with:

+`./gradlew run --console=plain`

 The plateau will be shown with the rover marked with an 'X'.